-LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What do Muslin s believe about Allah?
-(The Arabic word for God is Allah) About the Shahadah, the Muslim statement of faith in one God To think about some simple Muslim beliefs about God based on 12 of the 99 Names of Allah That the Qur'an guides Muslims in their daily life and teaches them about Allah / God.
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What do Muslin ns believe about Allah?
+(The Arabic word for God is Allah) What do Muslin Pupils will learn: About the Shahadah, the Muslim statement of faith in one God To think about some simple Muslim beliefs about God based on 12 of the 99 Names of Allah That the Qur'an guides Muslims in their daily life and teaches them about Allah / God.
 To think about some questions about God: If there is a great God, full of love, what might God be like?
-How could we describe God? is (insert one of the names) is never (what God is not).
-He 'Muslims say Allah is the Gen everyone and Allah is never not 'Muslims say Allah is the Given them life and God is never sur llar of the Faith 'There is no Go ays in which Islam expresses ide Names of Allah.
-These are ofte metimes called Tasbih), a stron imes of the Prophet, early sets aluable, like jewellery.
-Teach th ich reciting his names can show of the names here, and used si ah is: The First The Last The Protecting Friend The Owner of All In twelve sentences which have We think this means Allah can ere are two examples to get the erous.
-We think this means Allah mean or stingy.' er of Life.
-We think this means I d but Allah.'
-This lesson enables eas about Allah / God including n learned by Muslim children g of 99 beads (show some if you of beads were made from date e class that matters is not the h.
-Here are some of the names mple English translations of the The Loving One The Perfectly Wise The Generous The Mighty this form: 'Muslims say Allah (say what God does) and God am going: The gives good things to These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Identify beliefs about God that are held by Christians, Hindus and/or Muslims (B1).
+How could we describe God?
+Ninety Nine Beautiful Names: what Muslims say, as part of the First Pil children to explore some of the wat how Muslims use the 99 Beautiful and recited using Subha beads (sor can, or use pictures).
+Back in the til stones, but today some are very va- price, but the devotion to God whi (for simplicity, we have chosen 12 commonly used Arabic words).
+Alla The Most Merciful The Lord of all the Worlds The Giver of Life The Forgiver Ask pupils to work in threes on is (insert one of the names) W is never (what God is not).
+He 'Muslims say Allah is the Gene everyone and Allah is never m at do they tell us about God in lar of the Faith 'There is no God hys in which Islam expresses ide Names of Allah.
+These are ofte metimes called Tasbih), a stron mes of the Prophet, early sets of aluable, like jewellery.
+Teach th ch reciting his names can show of the names here, and used si ah is: The First The Last The Protecting Friend The Owner of All twelve sentences which have We think this means Allah can are are two examples to get the erous.
+We think this means Allah fean or stingy.' of Life.
+We think this means r prised when a baby is born.'
+Muslim life? d but Allah.'
+This lesson enables eas about Allah / God including n learned by Muslim children g of 99 beads (show some if you of beads were made from date e class that matters is not the .
+Here are some of the names mple English translations of the The Loving One The Perfectly Wise The Generous The Mighty this form: 'Muslims say Allah (say what God does) and God m going: ah gives good things to ho one is born unless Allah gives These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Identify beliefs about God that are held by Christians, Hindus and/or Muslims (B1).
 Retell and suggest the meanings of stories from sacred texts about people who encountered God (A1).
 Expected: Describe some of the ways in which Muslims describe God (A1).
 Ask questions and suggest some of their own responses to ideas about God (C1).
 Suggest why having a faith or belief in something can be hard (B2).
 Identify how and say why it makes a difference in people's lives to believe in God (B1).